innocentmunai-kiteretsu903/smart-image-editor/README.md

 5. Crypto, binascii. for encryption

 ## timeline
-1. April 24 - 27: learn libraries
+April 24 - 27: learn libraries
-2. April 28 - 30: finish the first version
+April 28 - 30: finish the first version
-3. May 1 - 3 : Discuss with Karly and start improvements (if any)
+May 1 - 3 : Discuss with Karly and start improvements (if any)
-4. May 3: Submission
+May 3: Submission

+## current progress
+What we have accomplished:
+0. major changes compared to previous submission
+1. played with the libraries needed; generally determined what we need
+2. individually tested on demo functions for some of the image processing features
+3. found the resources to learn the libraries sufficiently for our project